 CFMS offers two classroom options for Primary children.

-Traditional Primary: The Traditional Primary class is designed for families who can build their schedules around a traditional school day.
-All students in the class begin their day at 8:30 a.m.
+Traditional Primary: All students in the class begin their day at 8:30 a.m.
 For children in their first year, dismissal is at 11:45 a.m.
 Children in their second year who no longer nap may stay until 3 p.m.
 All third-year students in this class stay until the 3 p.m. dismissal.

 All-Day Primary: The All-Day Primary class is designed for families who need regular full-day care for their children.
-Children may arrive as early as 8:00 a.m. and stay at school as late as 6:00 pm each day.
+Children may arrive as early as 8:00 a.m. and stay at school as late as 6:00 p.m.

 Practical Life embodies the practical details of everyday life; they are the ways in which we create, maintain, and enrich our environments and ourselves.
 This includes such activities as cleaning the house, decorating, brushing teeth, and maintaining social relationships.
 The Practical Life area of the primary Montessori classroom serves a developmental need for the child.
 It provides the opportunity for the child to care for herself and for the classroom environment engaging in a broad array of activities such as table washing, polishing, preparing and eating snack, arranging flowers.
 The 3-6 year old child yearns to participate in the world around him and to learn to "do things for himself."
 The child is attracted to these activities because they demand collaboration between body and mind.
 They are attracted to the logical sequence of events involved in the work.
 Children do this work with great joy, fully engaged in body, mind, and spirit.